Rowsby Woof

 Edward Rowsby Woof (18 January 1883 – 31 December 1943) was an English violinist and music educator.
-He was born in Coalbrookdale, son of Edward Woof and his wife Sarah (née Rowsby).
-He became professor of violin at the Royal Academy of Music (FRAM) in London, and wrote instructional works on violin technique and violin studies.
-Among his pupils were Arthur Kennedy, Nona Liddell, William Waterhouse, Frederick Grinke, Jean Pougnet, Priaulx Rainier, Rosemary Rapaport, Sidney Griller, Peter Mountain, Colin Sauer and Felix Kok.
+He became professor of violin at the Royal Academy of Music (FRAM) in London, and wrote instructional works on violin technique and violin studies, as well as some pieces for violin.
+Among his pupils were Sidney Griller, Frederick Grinke, Arthur Kennedy, Felix Kok, Nona Liddell, Peter Mountain, Jean Pougnet, Priaulx Rainier, Rosemary Rapaport, Colin Sauer, David Carl Taylor of the Stratton Quartet and William Waterhouse.
+He also tutored the actress Meggie Albanesi.

+Early life

+Woof was born in Coalbrookdale, son of Edward Woof and his wife Sarah (née Rowsby).

+He studied violin with Hans Wessely at the Royal Academy of Music.

 Career

 From information in prospectuses of the Royal Academy of Music.